rgeissen/trusted-data-agent/README.md

 # Uderia Platform (Trusted Data Agent)
-### Query it.
-Automate it.
-Zero Friction.

-The **Uderia Platform** represents a paradigm shift in data interaction, taking you from question to insight to action in seconds.
-Experience the industry-leading AI conversational engine for your most complex enterprise data.

-Go from conversational discovery to a production-ready, automated workflow with zero friction.
-It represents a fundamental change in how you work, moving **from days to seconds**, **from guesswork to clarity**, and **from high cost to high efficiency**, while always ensuring **data sovereignty**.
+### Cloud-Level Reasoning.
+Zero-Trust Privacy.

+The **Uderia Platform** empowers secure, local models to perform like giants—and tames powerful cloud models for verified compliance.
+Finally, an AI platform that doesn't force you to choose between intelligence and sovereignty.

+Experience a fundamental transformation in how you work with enterprise data:

+- **From Days to Seconds** - Discover insights via conversation.
+Operationalize them via API.
+Your conversational discovery is your production-ready automation.
+- **From Guesswork to Clarity** - Full transparency eliminates the AI black box.
+See every strategic plan, tool execution, and self-correction in real-time.
+- **From $$$ to ¢¢¢** - Revolutionary Fusion Optimizer with strategic planning, proactive optimization, and autonomous self-correction for cost-effective execution.
+- **From Data Exposure to Data Sovereignty** - Your data, your rules, your environment.
+Execute with cloud intelligence while maintaining local privacy.
+- **From Hidden Costs to Total Visibility** - Complete financial governance with real-time tracking, comprehensive analytics, and fine-grained cost control.
+- **From Isolated Expertise to Collective Intelligence** - Transform individual insights into organizational knowledge through the Intelligence Marketplace.

-This solution establishes a new standard for AI-driven data analytics, built on the six core principles detailed in the overview below.
+Whether on-premises or in the cloud, you get **enterprise results** with **optimized speed** and **minimal token cost**, built on the six core principles detailed below.

 ![Demo](./images/AppOverview.gif)